-Now it’s time to talk about traffic.
+Now it’s time to talk about generating traffic.

 You know, the thing that most people think of when the word marketing flashes through their mind.

 Call it whatever you want; getting potential readers to your book page kicks off our traffic-conversion-profit analysis marketing cycle.
 Remember, there are only three pieces to book marketing: traffic, conversion and determining whether you made a profit.
 Traffic is about getting people to the book page; conversion is about convincing these people to buy (and, later, converting them into fans by getting them to join your email list); turn a profit doing this and you can continue reinvesting in your business.
-Many authors falter getting in the traffic-generation phase, wondering how the hell to direct potential readers to their book page.
-Fear not: it’s far simpler than it first appears.
+Many authors falter in the traffic-generation phase, wondering how the hell to direct potential readers to their book page.
+Fear not: this is far simpler than it first appears.
 We’ll cover a number of ways to generate traffic, from free methods to paid advertising.
 By the end, you’ll have more traffic sources than you could ever need (or want, perhaps).

 Traffic: Why Only Three Sources?

 This guide’s core principle is the 80/20 rule.
 Always keep in mind that a few key factors drive the majority of the results.
 Most of what we do doesn’t move the needle.
 Worse, some tasks are outright moving us in the wrong direction.
 By cutting these detrimental activities out of our workday entirely, our results will dramatically improve, even if we do nothing with that newfound time except watch Netflix.